JSH32/MineBoy/README.md

         }
       ]
       ```
       This will ensure that only two connections are allowed using that password/policy at any given time.
 Additionally, if you set a password, only users who know the password will be able to connect to the server.
+If the security policy configuration is nonexistant or `[]` it will be unsecured.
-1. Create `roms` folder with all GB/GBC roms.
+4. Create `roms` folder with all GB/GBC roms.
-2. Run the script
+5. Run the script
 	* For Node
 		* Run `npm install && npm build` to install dependencies.
 		* Run `node dist/index.js` to run.
 	* For Docker (proffered for headless)
 		* Run `docker-compose up -d`
-3. Edit all clients `mineboy_config.lua` files with proper `httpUrl` and `wsUrl` settings.
+6. Edit all clients `mineboy_config.lua` files with proper `httpUrl` and `wsUrl` settings.
 ### Client
 1. Run `pastebin run JubutEmL` and select the number with a `client`.
 2. Edit `mineboy_config.lua` with proper config options.